-To date, Ambassador Aviation has evacuated 559 refugees on 80 flights including children, the elderly, sick and injured people, and one pregnant woman in distress.
+To date, Ambassador Aviation has evacuated 567 refugees on 92 flights including children, the elderly, sick and injured people, and one pregnant woman in distress.

 One passenger and eyewitness who runs a nursery in Palma told MAF that the attack began right outside his nursery - gunfire shook the building.
-The man then fled into the bush and hid there for 15 days.
+The man fled into the bush and hid there for 15 days.

-Tropical Storm Jobo has made matters worse
+Storm Jobo has made matters worse

 The Afungi peninsula is heavily guarded due to the intermittent construction of a multibillion-dollar liquified natural gas project owned by French energy giant ‘Total’.
 Private security forces, local police and the Mozambiquan military maintain control of the area that includes Afungi Airstrip.